EECE 506 Mathematical Methods in EE

-Selected topics in the advanced engineering mathematics, with a special focus on their electrical engineering applications.
-Topics include linear algebra, matrix theory, numerical methods, optimization, probability, statistics and basic algorithm development.
+The course introduces selected advanced mathematics topics, focusing on electrical engineering applications.
+Topics include linear algebra, matrix theory, numerical methods, optimization, probability, statistics, and basic algorithm development.
 Prerequisite: calculus and differential equations.

-A big portion of grades is based on the group project.
+A considerable portion of grades is based on the group project.
 Some good project examples:

-Here is the project description from previous class:
+Here is the project description from the previous class:

 EECE 506 Project Information 2014

-a) A good portion of the grade in this class is determined by your project.
-The reason of this are:
+a) Your project determines a good portion of the grade in this class.
+The reason for this is:

-ii) In general, presentation skills are very important in both industrial and academic settings (much more important that “taking exam skills”).
+- Presentation skills are critical in industrial and academic settings (much more important than “taking exam skills”).

-iii) This is a good opportunity to develop your presentation skills, it is okay to make mistakes in school.
+- This is an excellent opportunity to develop your presentation skills; it is okay to make mistakes in school.

-iv) You need presentation skills when you looking for jobs, in 1.5 years!
+- You need presentation skills when looking for jobs in 1.5 years!

-v) One of the best ways to solidly learn something is to try to apply it on a real problem.
+- One of the best ways to solidly learn something is to try to apply it to a real problem.

 a) Task 1: Form a team before 9/23

-iii) If you don’t have a team on 9/23, you don’t get this 1 point, but you still need to join a team for your project.
+- If you don’t have a team on 9/23, you don’t get this 1 point, but you still need to join a group for your project.

-iv) EngiNet students don’t have to form a team, you will get this 1 point automatically.
+- EngiNet students don’t have to form a team; you will get this 1 point automatically.

-(2) Know how to working with people from different culture and background is extremely important.
-If you plan to find a job in the USA, this skill is required.
+- (2) Knowing how to work with people from different culture and background is extremely important.
+This skill is required to find a job in the USA.

-(3) If your team is a diversity team (which means your team members didn’t get undergrad degrees from the same country), your team will get bonus reward.
+- (3) If your team is diverse (which means your team members didn’t get undergrad degrees from the same country), your team will get a bonus reward.

 b) Task 2: One-page project proposal

-ii) Identify an engineering problem for your project, with your team.
-You can pick any topic, but be careful about the difficulty of the project.
-If it is too simple, you won’t have a high grade; but if it is too hard, then you won’t finishes it on time.
+- Identify an engineering problem for your project with your team.
+You can pick any topic, but be careful about the task’s difficulty.
+If it is too simple, you won’t have a high grade; but if it is too hard, you won’t finish it on time.

-(2) Why this problem is worth to solve?
+- (2) Why is this problem worth solving?

-(3) What kind of math techniques have been used to handle this problem?
+- (3) What math techniques have been used to handle this problem?

 c) Task 3: project report

-ii) Team member should clearly divide the workload, and put the workload information in the report and presentation.
+- A team member should clearly divide the workload and put the workload information in the report and presentation.

-iii) Do not “cut & paste”!
-The originality of your report will be checked by Turnitin.
+- Do not “cut & paste”!
+Turnitin will check the originality of your report.

 d) Task 4: Group presentation

-(b) The median (not mean) from the class will be used for this 10 points
+- (b) The median (not mean) from the class will be used for these 10 points

-(c) When you are evaluating others, consider yourself as a rich investor, you are giving out your money (not free points) to the team you think is good.
+- (c) When evaluating others, consider yourself a wealthy investor; you are giving out your money (not free points) to the team you think is good.

-(d) I will use evaluation form as attendance check, if you miss evaluating one team you will lose 1 point.
+- (d) I will use the evaluation form as an attendance check; if you miss evaluating one team, you will lose 1 point.

-ii) Each group has 15~20 mins to talk + Q&A. Everyone should present equal time.
-E.g., a three people group, everyone should talk 1/3 of the total presentation time.
+- Each group has 15~20 mins to talk + Q&A. Everyone should present equal time.
+E.g., For a three-people group, everyone should speak for 1/3 of the total presentation time.

 e) Task 5: Teammate evaluation

-ii) This 5% is provided by your teammates, so be professional and responsible when you are working together.
+- Your teammates provide this 5%, so be professional and responsible when working together.

-iii) I will provide the survey/grading information later if you don’t grade your teammates’ contribution, yourself will lose this 5%.
+- I will provide the survey/grading information later.
+If you don’t grade your teammates’ contributions, you will lose this 5%.

 3) EngiNet Students presentation: For EngiNet students, you have two options:

 - Do the presentation as described.
-And have the presentation played to the class.
+And have the production played to the class.
 Your grading will follow the “in-class students” scale described in the syllabus.

 - Skip the presentation (you still have to do the project).
-Then develop a homework style problem and solution in a topic, and send it to me.
+Then develop a homework-style problem and solution for a topic, and send it to me.
 In that case, your grading will be on the ‘reduced presentation’ scale described in the syllabus.